danvalen1/Corona-Employment/README.md

 ## Methodology

-Due to the nature of our business problem, we opted for Logisic Regression and focussed on recall/sensitivity.
-We wanted to know the relaive importance of features as well as the sign.
-Since a false negativie would mean ignoring someone who lost their job we optimisied for recall.
+Due to the nature of our business problem, we opted for Logisic Regression and focused on recall/sensitivity.
+We wanted to know the relative importance of features as well as the sign.
+Since a false negativie would mean ignoring someone who lost their job we optimized for recall.
->>>>>>> 898139f92cf86a54279092d4f45afc80c3f20429

-To handle the 14:1 class imbalance, we allowed scikit learn's Logisitc Regression to scale the classes by their inverse frequencies.
+To handle the 14:1 class imbalance, we allowed Scikit-learn's Logisitc Regression to scale the classes by their inverse frequencies.

 To aid in interpretability, we used a standard scalar on our data set to convert all of the features into Z scores.